adayush/TicTacToe-Python/README.md

 # Tic-Tac-Toe from Python

-A simple command line Tic-Tac-Toe game made from Python
+##Trying to find the most simple way to build this game in Python